colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 ----------

 Now you know what a colcon workspace is and how it's layed out.
-Next checkout `this documentation on isolated versus merged workspaces <isolated-vs-merged-workspaces>`_.
+Next checkout :doc:`this documentation on isolated versus merged workspaces <isolated-vs-merged-workspaces>`.